fireship-io/fireship.io/hugo/content/lessons/firebase-microservices-with-cloud-run/index.md

 sudo docker build ./
 {{< /highlight >}}

 It will take a few minutes to build the image, then give you an `image_id`  that looks like 2cabacd123.
-Go ahead and run it locally to make sure it runs properly.
+Go ahead and run it locally to make sure it works properly.

 {{< highlight terminal >}}
 sudo docker run -p 8080:8080 <your-image-id>
 {{< /highlight >}}

+Next, upload the image to Google Cloud's [Container Registry](https://cloud.google.com/container-registry/).

 {{< highlight terminal >}}